VManolas/golang-learning/learning-go/README.md

   - Interfaces are commonly used to **avoid cyclical imports**.
 Since they don’t have implementations, they’ll have **limited dependencies**.
 - Tidbits
   - Error handling
+    - Go’s preferred way to deal with errors is through **return values**, **not exceptions**.
+    - You can create your own error type; the only requirement is that it fulfills the contract of the built-in `error` interface, which is
+    ```
+    type error interface {
+      Error() string
+    }
+    ```
+    - There is a common pattern in Go's standard library of using error variables.
+For example, the `io` package has an `EOF` variable which is defined as:
+    ```
+    var EOF = errors.New("EOF")
+    ```
+    - This is a package variable (it's defined outside of a function) which is publicly accessible (upper-case first letter).
+Various functions can return this error, say when we're reading from a file or STDIN.
+If it makes contextual sense, you should use this error, too.
+    - Go does have `panic` and `recover` functions. `panic` is like throwing an exception while `recover` is like `catch`; they are rarely used.
+  - Defer
+    - Even though Go has a garbage collector, **some resources require that we explicitly release them**.
+For example, we need to `Close()` **files** after we’re done with them.
+This sort of code is always dangerous.
+For one thing, as we’re writing a function, it’s easy to forget to Close something that we declared 10 lines up.
+For another, a function might have multiple return points.
+Go’s solution is the `defer` keyword.
+    - Whatever you defer will be **executed after the enclosing function returns**, even if it does so violently.
+This lets you release resources near where it’s initialized and takes care of multiple return points.
+  - `go fmt`
+    - When you’re inside a project, you can apply the formatting rule to it and all sub-projects via: `go fmt ./...`
+  - Initialized if
+    - a value can be initiated prior to the condition being evaluated.
+While the values aren’t available outside the if-statement, they are available inside any `elseif` or `else`
+    ```
+    if err := process(); err!=nil {
+      return err
+    }
+    ```
+  - Empty Interfaces and Conversions
+    - In most object-oriented languages, a built-in base class, often named `object`, is the **superclass** for all other classes.
+Go, *having no inheritance, doesn’t have such a superclass*.
+What it does have is **an empty interface with no methods**: `interface{}`.
+Since every type implements all 0 of the empty interface’s methods, and since interfaces are implicitly implemented, every type fulfills the contract of the empty interface.
+    - If we wanted, we could write an `add` function with the following signature:
+    ```
+    func add(a interface{}, b interface{}) interface{} { ... }
+    ```
+    - To convert an interface variable to an explicit type, you use `.(TYPE)`:
+    ```
+    return a.(int) + b.(int)
+    // if the underlying type is not `int`, the above will result in an error
+    ```
+    - A powerful **type switch**:
+    ```
+    switch a.(type) {
+      case int:
+        fmt.Printf("a is now an int and equals %d\n", a)
+      case bool,string:
+        //...
+      default:
+        //...
+    }
+    ```
+    - *You’ll see and probably use the empty interface more than you might first expect.
+Admittedly, it won’t result in clean code.
+Converting values back and forth is ugly and dangerous but sometimes, in a static language, it’s the only choice*.
+  - Strings and Byte Arrays
+    - when you use `[]byte(X)` or `string(X)`, you’re creating a copy of the data.
+This is necessary because **strings are immutable**.
+    - Strings are made of `runes` which are *unicode code points*.
+If you take the length of a string, you might not get what you expect.
+    - If you iterate over a string using `range`, you’ll get `runes`, not bytes.
+Of course, when you turn a string into a `[]byte` you’ll get the correct data.
+  - Function Type
+    - Functions are 1st class types (`type Add func (a int, b int) int`) which can be used anywhere - as a field type, a parameter, a return value.
+- Concurrency

 ### Examples
 - Example 1 Hello World